Friday, March 16, 2012

 A Progressive Approach to Sovereign National Conference and Leadership Change!

 As things stand now, it is time for both divides (progressives and northern mavericks) to reach out across the Niger and the Benue for that elusive handshake and develop a new narrative for a nationwide progressive movement.
-Not just an alliance, to win the next Presidential election, but a coherent and virile politically conscious movement, a grassroots-based political party for wresting power from the past generations represented by PDP.
+Not just an alliance, to win the next Presidential election, but a coherent and virile, politically conscious movement, a grassroots-based political party for wresting power from the past generations represented by the PDP.

 The Progressives and the intellectual class, especially those living overseas, can no longer stand by and watch as the political situation at home deteriorates and step up later to blame the collapse on the usual suspect: greedy politicians, oligarchic feudal lords, and greedy administrators and bankers and all the Halliburton in our midst.
 No, it is time we step into any perceived void and fight for a new start.

 Simply put, at this juncture, the issue is no longer about what Lord Lugard did or did not do, or whether amalgamation was a curse or a blessing, but on how to make the 'Geographical Expression' (apology to Papa Awo) live up to its promise.
 If there is no promise, create one.
-If there is no dream, create one from that which we fantasize and blog about daily.
+If there is no dream, create one from that which we fantasise and blog about daily.

 Progressives and Nigerians, in general, should rest assured that Nigeria is not going anywhere and it is not for sale.
 And it will not go extinct in 2015.
 We cannot and we must not fail again.

-You cannot talk about change, without the wisdom to identify brilliant minds, courageous and well-grounded Nigerians imbued with the leadership traits and acumen to lead the change.
+You cannot talk about change without the wisdom to identify brilliant minds, courageous and well-grounded Nigerians imbued with the leadership traits and acumen to lead the change.
 Gentlemen like Dr. Kalu Idika Kalu, Nassir El'Rufai, and Dr. Olu Agunloye have the integrity and leadership wherewithal to bring Nigeria to par with emerging economies of the World.

 It takes enlightenment to know the enlightened, and leadership traits to discern leadership attributes in others.
 And I know about leadership.
 The main reason I settled for the three gentlemen mentioned in the above paragraph.